dojo/docs/dojox/data/XmlStore.rst

 * `dojo.data.api.Read <dojo/data/api/Read>`_
 * `dojo.data.api.Write <dojo/data/api/Write>`_
-* `dojo.data.api.Identity <dojo/data/api/Identity>`_  *New for 1.3!*  Identity API has been implemented.
+* `dojo.data.api.Identity <dojo/data/api/Identity>`_  **New for dojo 1.3!**  Identity API has been implemented.
 The store wil return xpath for an item, or it will return the value of a key attribute you specified.
 Specifying keyAttribute is not needed for client-side query and filtering case, but it is required for server-side query handling and update.

 =================